What Makes A Great Pricing Leader

 Great pricing leaders connect strategy to execution, influence without authority, and drive value.

-We’ve placed hundreds of pricing leaders.
-The best ones don’t fit a single mold — but there are clear patterns in how they operate, what they prioritize, and how they lead.
+We've placed hundreds of Pricing leaders at Jennings.
+The best ones don't fit a single mold, but there are clear patterns in how they operate, what they prioritize, and how they lead.
+This article focuses on the real-world behaviors common among top performers, not abstract qualities like "strong communication" or "strategic mindset."

 They Translate — Not Just Calculate

 They know the difference between insight and information.
-They don’t flood the business with data.
+They don't flood the business with data.
 They filter it, shape it, and connect it to decisions that matter.
-And when they’re in the room with execs, they don’t talk like a function — they talk like a partner.
+When they're in the room with executives, they don't talk like a function.
+They talk like a partner.

 They Influence Without Owning